Harrison-Flax/RealTimeQuant/README.md

 - Dummy two-factor authentication
 - Using charts to get inferences from data

+Note:
+- Node.Js is used to manage the server along Vite and Uvicorn to handle running both the frontend and backend in one command and terminal
+- We used React, Python, CSS, and Node.Js in development

 Homepage:

 <img width="1280" height="699" alt="Screenshot 2025-11-19 115338" src="https://github.com/user-attachments/assets/6f4ada27-0951-49ec-ab9e-968bd84c9790" />